 Together they have conducted Anamika, an art exhibition at Durbar Hall Art Gallery, Ernakulam.
 The event in May 2013 was widely acclaimed in the art world.
 Sexual exploitation of children was the excruciating theme.
 Stalwarts like C.N.
 Karunakaran, Bose Krishnamachari, Director BINALE, KOCHI and writer K.L.
 Mohana Varma commended it in glowing terms.

-Born at Ayyampuzha, Ernakulam dist.
-Kerala.
-He exhibited skills from early childhood.
-He won prizes from Sub –District level to State levels several times in pencil drawing, water color painting and clay modeling.
-Rajeev Ayyampuzha took BFA from Sree Sankaracharya Sanskrit University Kalady.
-He was admitted and accepted as disciple by mural maestros and famous painters while he was at the University.
-Thus many opportunities came in his way to do murals in many temples and to renovate and renew old ones in others.
-He has conducted many group and solo exhibitions.
+Born in Ayyampuzha, Ernakulam dist.
+Kerala, Rajeevdisplayed immense talent from his early childhood.
+He won prizes at Sub –District and State levels several times in pencil drawing, watercolor painting and clay modeling.
+Rajeev Ayyampuzha took his BFA from Sree Sankaracharya Sanskrit University Kalady.
+He was accepted as a disciple by mural maestros and famous painters while he was in University.
+Many opportunities came his way to do murals in many temples and to renovate old ones in others.

 He has renovated century old murals in:-